-This Statement of Additional Information ("SAI") describes the Strive 1000 Growth ETF, Strive 1000 Value ETF, Strive 2000 ETF and Strive 1000 Dividend Growth ETF (each, a "Fund"), each a series of the EA Series Trust, formerly known as the Alpha Architect ETF Trust (the "Trust").

-Shares of each Fund are listed and traded on The NASDAQ Stock Market, LLC

-Empowered Funds, LLC, dba EA Advisers (the "Adviser") serves as the investment adviser to the Fund and Strive Asset Management, LLC serves as the sub-adviser to the Fund.
+This Statement of Additional Information ("SAI") describes the Strive Mid-Cap ETF (the "Fund"), a series of the EA Series Trust (formerly known as the Alpha Architect ETF Trust) (the "Trust").
+Shares of the Fund will be listed and traded on the New York Stock Exchange (the "Exchange").
+Empowered Funds, LLC, dba EA Advisers (the "Adviser") serves as the investment adviser to the Fund, and Strive Asset Management, LLC (the "Sub-Adviser") serves as sub-adviser to the Fund.
 Quasar Distributors, LLC (the "Distributor") serves as the Distributor for the Fund.

-Shares of the Funds are neither guaranteed nor insured by the U.S. Government.
+Shares of the Fund are neither guaranteed nor insured by the U.S. Government.

-This SAI, dated November 7, 2022, as supplemented from time to time, is not a prospectus.
-It should be read in conjunction with the Funds' Prospectus, dated November 7, 2022, as supplemented from time to time, which incorporates this SAI by reference.
+This SAI, dated March 11, 2024 as supplemented from time to time, is not a prospectus.
+It should be read in conjunction with the Fund's Prospectus, dated March 11, 2024 as supplemented from time to time, which incorporates this SAI by reference.
 Capitalized terms used herein that are not defined have the same meaning as in the Prospectus, unless otherwise noted.
 A copy of the Prospectus may be obtained without charge by writing to the Distributor, calling (215) 882-9983 or visiting www.strivefunds.com.